Narbonne: Sport

 Narbonne is home to the rugby union team RC Narbonne founded in 1907.
+It is a historic team in France, Narbonne have twice won the French first division title and reached a European final in 2001.
 They play at the Parc des Sports Et de l'Amitié (capacity 12,000).
 They wear orange and black.

 Transport

 The Gare de Narbonne railway station offers direct connections to Paris, Barcelona, Toulouse, Marseille and many regional destinations.
 An extensive local system of buses and routes operated by Citibus.fr allow for easy public transport within Narbonne and surrounding communities.

-Travellers wishing to connect by plane arrive by airports in nearby Béziers, Carcassonne, Perpignan, Toulouse or Montpellier, as Narbonne does not have an airport.
+The nearest airports to Narbonne are Marseille, Toulouse–Blagnac, Perpignan–Rivesaltes, and Montpellier–Méditerranée airports.